 Sewing Letters – FREEDOM

-Quilting is pluralistic by nature, and this great community is what brings us all together. and how can we also stand apart, finding our own voice that speakers to who we are, in our own time, and guides us forward as we evolve through our art.
+Quilting is pluralistic by nature, and this great community is what brings us all together. and how we can also stand apart, finding our own voice that speakers to who we are, in our own time, and guides us forward as we evolve through our art.
 Learn to piece letters in a quilt.
 How do you move forward in a way that is expressive of our own unique point-of-view?
 Our marks are our signatures and in this class we explore all the possibilities using the english alphabet.

 Indigo Blue Fabric From Japan -Traditonal Quilt Blocks Made Modern